JorgeUbaldoR/sem3-25-pi-2024_25-G131/documentation/sprint1/ESINF/usei07/01.requirements-engineering/Readme.md

 **Output Data:**

+* List of items that show in which machines it did use
-* List of dependencies between machines
+* List of dependencies between machines in order
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)